 The officer scoffed.
-“Your friend is a Greenberg.
+“Your friend is a Kwan.
 You expect me to believe that?”

-“It’s true,” Laelyana said, fighting back tears she could feel percolating.
-Her father had told her, over and over again for the brief time she had known him, that nobody respected a cry baby, and her mother had echoed that sentiment since then.
+“It’s true,” Emile said, fighting the frustration seeking to enter his tone.
+His father had told him, over and over again for the brief time he had known him, that nobody respected a cry baby, and his mother had echoed that sentiment ever since then.
 “We go to school together—”

 “Where do you go to school?”

-The police officer squinted at her, but something seemed to click there—clearly not to his satisfaction, but within the bounds of what was acceptable.
-He looked her phone over critically, his thumb lingering on the cracks and chips peppering its exterior.
+The police officer squinted at him, but something seemed to click there—clearly not to his satisfaction, but within the bounds of what was acceptable.
+He looked Emile’s phone over critically, his thumb lingering on the cracks and chips peppering its exterior.
 “This is an old model.
 Harder to trace.
 Where did you get it?”

-“My mom bought it for me,” she replied.
+“My mom bought it for me,” Emile replied.
 “I don’t know where she bought it.”

-He shook his head and handed the phone back to her.
+He shook his head and handed the phone back.
 “Okay.
-Don’t overstay your welcome—get back to your side of the colony when you’re done.”
+Don’t overstay your welcome.”

-She took the phone and dropped it into her pocket.
+Emile took the phone and dropped it into his pocket.
 “Yes, sir.”

-He rolled his eyes and walked away, leaving her statuesque form at the entrance of the café.
-Local residents who had been at the nearby register during the encounter gawked at her, reminding her of how old her clothes were compared to theirs, and just how out of place she was.
-Taking a deep breath, she closed her eyes and thought of why she had come here in the first place.
-When she opened them again, she was looking at Aléria, bent over her phone still—she hadn’t noticed what had happened.
+The community officer rolled his eyes and walked away, leaving Emile a statuesque form at the entrance of the café.
+Local residents who had been at the nearby register throughout the encounter gawked at him, reminding him of how old his clothes were compared to theirs, and just how out of place he was.
+Taking a deep breath, he closed his eyes and thought of why he had come here in the first place.
+When he opened them again, he was looking at Julia, bent over her phone still—she hadn’t noticed what had happened.

 “Hi.
-I’m sorry I’m late,” Laelyana said, sliding into the chair across from her friend.
+I’m sorry I’m late,” Emile said, sliding into the chair across from his friend.

-Aléria looked up and smiled.
-Her large, emerald eyes sparkled whenever she smiled.
+Julia looked up and smiled.
+Her large emerald eyes sparkled whenever she smiled.
 “It’s okay!
 I know it was last minute.”

 “Who else is going to geek out with me over the Space Race?”
-She motioned to her phone in front of her.
-“I was just reading something Mr. Smith posted on the school’s blog about adding an astronomy section next year and that he’s going to teach it.
+She motioned to her phone on the table between them.
+“I was just reading something Mr. Greene posted on the school’s blog about adding an astronomy section next year, and that he’s going to teach it.
 Isn’t that great?”